Lisa Russ Spaar

 Lisa Russ Spaar is a contemporary American poet, professor, and essayist.

-She is currently a professor of English and Creative Writing at the University of Virginia and the director of the Area Program in Poetry Writing.
-She is the author of numerous books of poetry, most recently Vanitas, Rough: Poems and Satin Cash: Poems.
-Her latest collection, Orexia, was published by Persea Books in 2017.
-Her poem, Temple Gaudete, published in IMAGE Journal, won a 2016 Pushcart Prize.
+She is currently a professor of English and Creative Writing at the University of Virginia and the founder of the Area Program in Poetry Writing.
+She is the author of numerous books of poetry, most recently Orexia and Madrigalia: New & Selected Poems.
+Her latest collection, Soul Cake, was published by Persea Books in 2026.
+Her poem, “Temple Gaudete”, published in IMAGE Journal, won a 2016 Pushcart Prize.

-Spaar has also edited several anthologies, including All That Mighty Heart: London Poems, which Billy Collins says "gathers [a] mighty swirl of poetry into a gorgeous volume whose variety and heft rival the city itself— its smoke, roar, and flow."
+She is also the author of the novel Paradise Close (2022), as well as works of poetry criticism and anthologies, including All That Mighty Heart: London Poems, which Billy Collins says "gathers [a] mighty swirl of poetry into a gorgeous volume whose variety and heft rival the city itself— its smoke, roar, and flow."